JoshuaFox/JoshuaFox.github.io/publications.md

 * ["Ruby for the Java World"](https://web.archive.org/web/20230325135244/https://www.javaworld.com/article/2071794/ruby-for-the-java-world.amp.html), *JavaWorld*.
 > Dynamic languages are rapidly gaining in popularity.
 Ruby in particular has attracted attention, with a big boost from the Ruby on Rails web framework.
 In this article, I introduce Java programmers to Ruby, focusing on the similarities, differences, and connectivity between the two languages, and describing the value of JRuby on the Java platform.
 The article got some [buzz](https://www.google.com/search?q=%22joshua+fox%22+ruby+java) on the net, including from Frank Sommers at [Artima](https://www.artima.com/forums/flat.jsp?forum=276&thread=168997).

-* "Enterprise Semantics: Aligning Service-Oriented Architecture with the Business," with Joram Borenstein, *Web Services Journal*.
+* "Enterprise Semantics: Aligning Service-Oriented Architecture with the Business", with Joram Borenstein, *Web Services Journal*.
 > A business-focused overview of the value that semantics bring to Service-Oriented Architectures.

-* "Business Processes: Connecting the Design-Time to the Run-Time," Programming Languages and Development Environments Seminar, Haifa.
+* "Business Processes: Connecting the Design-Time to the Run-Time", Programming Languages and Development Environments Seminar, Haifa.

-* "XMI and the Many Metamodels of Enterprise Metadata," with Joram Borenstein, XML Conference, Atlanta.
+* "XMI and the Many Metamodels of Enterprise Metadata", with Joram Borenstein, XML Conference, Atlanta.

-* "Semantic Enterprise Systems Management for Program Trading," with Simon de M. Walker, Securities Industry Middleware Council, New York.
+* "Semantic Enterprise Systems Management for Program Trading", with Simon de M. Walker, Securities Industry Middleware Council, New York.

-* "Java Metadata and the Semantic Web," JavaOne, San Francisco.
+* "Java Metadata and the Semantic Web", JavaOne, San Francisco.
 > Awarded “Intriguing and Unexpected: New and Cool” by the conference committee.

-* "Aligning Business Process and Business Information Models: A Semantic Approach," with Zvi Schreiber, Global Business Process Forum, London.
+* "Aligning Business Process and Business Information Models: A Semantic Approach", with Zvi Schreiber, Global Business Process Forum, London.

-* "Metadata Management Converges with Business Modeling," DAMA Symposium and Wilshire Meta-Data Conference, Los Angeles.
+* "Metadata Management Converges with Business Modeling", DAMA Symposium and Wilshire Meta-Data Conference, Los Angeles.

-* "Semantic Information Management for Data Integration in the Enterprise," *TechTarget*.
+* "Semantic Information Management for Data Integration in the Enterprise", *TechTarget*.

-* "Semantic Information Management: Controlling Complexity with a Central Information Hub," Securities Industry Middleware Council, New York.
+* "Semantic Information Management: Controlling Complexity with a Central Information Hub", Securities Industry Middleware Council, New York.

-* "Web Services: Trends Toward Adoption," invited appearance at industry experts panel, EIDX/CompTIA, San Diego.
+* "Web Services: Trends Toward Adoption", invited appearance at industry experts panel, EIDX/CompTIA, San Diego.

-* "Know What Your Schemas Mean: Semantic Information Management for XML Assets," XML Conference.
+* "Know What Your Schemas Mean: Semantic Information Management for XML Assets", XML Conference.
 > Schemas control the structure of information, but they don’t specify what a field means.
 Is that “salary” field monthly or annual?
 Semantic data management helps you keep track and avoid expensive mistakes.

 * ["Active Information Models for Data Transformation"](/wp-content/uploads/2014/10/Active_Information_Models_for_Data_Transformation_-_May_2003_-_Joshua_Fox.pdf), *eAI Journal* (later renamed to *Business Integration Journal* and *Align Journal*).
 > EAI gives *O(n)* complexity for connecting *n* applications on the network, but there remains an *O(n^2)* complexity for integrating the message formats that the applications use as input and output.
 With an ontology-based approach, however, this too can be reduced to *O(n)*.

-* "Semantic Discovery for Web Services," with Joram Borenstein, *Web Services Journal*.
+* "Semantic Discovery for Web Services", with Joram Borenstein, *Web Services Journal*.
 > Web services lookup with UDDI requires client and server to agree on the exact syntax of the interaction.
 Using the principles of ontology, providers can publish and clients can discover services based on the desired functionality rather than the syntactic details.

 * ["Generating XSLT with a Semantic Hub"](/wp-content/uploads/2014/10/Generating-XSLT-with-a-Semantic-Hub.pdf), XML Conference.
 > XSLT was a promising XML technology that never fulfilled its promise because it was so hard to write and maintain.
 But when generated automatically from semantic information about what data is used for, XSLT becomes an automated information interchange language.

-* "Information Quality Through Semantic Models," Enterprise Data Forum, Pittsburgh.
+* "Information Quality Through Semantic Models", Enterprise Data Forum, Pittsburgh.

 * ["Deploying Jini: HTTP Servers for the Dynamic Download of Code"](https://web.archive.org/web/20230325130712/https://www.javaworld.com/article/2075942/deploy-code-servers-in-jini-systems.amp.html), *JavaWorld*.
 > I’ve found that once new Jini developers learn about the exciting distributed architecture, they often get bogged down by the challenge of simply configuring their system for development.
 They encounter a yet greater challenge in moving from the development configuration to deployment.
 Even experienced developers can get confused by the variety of components involved.
 >
 > In the article, I review a number of solutions and explain the advantages of various solutions such as ease of development, ease of migration from development to deployment, low memory and CPU burden, portability, compatibility with RMI Activation, security, and enterprise-class web-app features.

-* "Ontology: Automated Integration of Enterprise XML," Web Services Edge, Santa Clara.
+* "Ontology: Automated Integration of Enterprise XML", Web Services Edge, Santa Clara.

-* "Building a Successful Wireless Web Site," *Wireless Business and Technology*.
+* "Building a Successful Wireless Web Site", *Wireless Business and Technology*.
 > If you’re a software development manager with experience leading the development of a three-tier distributed application for the World Wide Web, perhaps you’re about to move on to spearhead the construction of a WAP-site.
 This article has reuse as its theme: I explain when you can reuse skillsets, infrastructure, and software components from the WWW site, and when you’re better off developing new skills, buying new infrastructure, or building new software.

 * ["When Is a Singleton Not a Singleton?"](https://www.infoworld.com/article/2074897/when-is-a-singleton-not-a-singleton-.html), *JavaWorld* (republished in *InfoWorld* and Sun/Oracle; appeared on the Java Developer Connection front page).
 > Sometimes you implement the Singleton Design Pattern, but mysteriously find that more than one object of the class is instantiated.
 This article explains how that can happen and how to avoid it.

-* "Distributed Garbage Collection and Socket Option Keep-Alive," JavaOne, San Francisco.
+* "Distributed Garbage Collection and Socket Option Keep-Alive", JavaOne, San Francisco.

 * ["Opaque Bodies, Transparent Envelopes"](/wp-content/uploads/2014/10/XML_OpaqueTransparent.pdf), *XML-Journal*.
 > Separating layers of abstraction by packaging a body of one layer in an envelope of another layer is one of the fundamental design principles in data transfer.
 This principle holds for XML just as for any data transfer format, but implementing a system that observes layer separation can be difficult.
 This article describes how to do it.

-* "Developing Java Servlets," Software Productivity Center, Vancouver, Canada.
+* "Developing Java Servlets", Software Productivity Center, Vancouver, Canada.

 * ["So What Is SO_KEEPALIVE?"](https://drdobbs.com/java/184404250#), *Dr. Dobb’s Journal*.
 > Garbage collecting distributed leases requires mechanisms such as keep-alives, heartbeats, leases, and Are-You-There/I-Hear-You protocols.
 Interestingly, the keep-alive mechanism built into TCP/IP sockets is not really practical; for this reason, the JDK didn't allow access to Socket Option Keep-Alive until the recent release of JDK 1.3.
 I explain the problems with SO_KEEPALIVE and how to implement your own garbage collection mechanism for distributed resources.